I-am-Signal/Kinnection/README.md

 - `ANG_CONTAINER_PORT`: Port at which the container binds to the overlaying frontend app.

 ### Auth Management Vars

 - `ACCESS_DURATION`: Number of minutes an Access JWT is valid for before expiration
 - `REFRESH_DURATION`: Number of days a Refresh JWT is valid for before expiration
 - `ISSUER`: The issuer URI for the JWTs
-- `SECRET`: The JWT secret for RS-256 Signing
 - `KEY`: The hash key for passwords